ubcxzhang/Stock-Price-Prediction/README.md

 ![image2](https://github.com/ubcxzhang/Stock-Price-Prediction/blob/master/illustration2.png)

-5. in the main directory, use the following commands to load R/4.0.2 language in Compute Canada:
+5. in the main directory, use the following commands to load R/4.0.2 language in Compute Canada (The environment settings in CC change occasionally, make sure to check and use their latest settings):
 ~~~
-module load nixpkgs/16.09
+module load StdEnv/2020
-module load gcc/7.3.0
+module load gcc/9.3.0 r/4.0.2
-module spider r/4.0.2
+module load python/3.7
-module load r/4.0.2
+source $HOME/jupyter_py3/bin/activate
 ~~~
 4. before we run the .sh files, we use in the following commands in R (version 4.0.2) to install some R packages needed for the task
 ~~~